YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo10.md

 ![auto Keyword](images\videos\Cpp10\Lesson10_Auto_Keyword.jpg)
 <br/>
 <br/>
 Starting with C++11, the "auto" keyword instructs the compiler to deduce the type of a declared variable from its initialization expression.
-Before this auto had a different purpose and thus will not work if you are using an earlier version of C++.
+Before this auto had a different purpose and thus will not work as expected if you are using an earlier version of C++.
 In our videos we are using C++14 for the introductory series, so you should be fine.
-You can double check in CodeBlocks by going to Settings->Compiler and making sure use C++14 is checked.
+You can double check in CodeBlocks by going to Settings->Compiler and making sure use C++14 box is checked.
 <br/><br/>
-The auto keyword allows us to forgo a specifying a data type during the declaration of variables and lets the compiler assign it at compile time.
+The auto keyword allows us to forgo specifying a data type during the declaration of variables and lets the compiler assign it at compile time.
 The compiler does this type inference by looking at the value(s) assigned to the variable or object.
 <br/>
 <br/>
 For example: